Tyndall: The Tyndalls at court

 Subsequent Tyndalls married well, inheriting the estates of Hockwald in Norfolk and Mapplestead Magna in Essex in marriages with heiresses of the de Montford and Fermor families.
 Several heads of the family were knighted and many appear to have been prominent at court.
 A William Tyndall was Lancaster Herald under King Edward IV.
 Sir William Tyndall of Hockwald and Deane was created Knight Companion of the Most Honourable Order of the Bath on 29 November 1489, on the creation of Prince Arthur as Prince of Wales in the reign of Henry VII.
 He was a Herald of the King, first as Guisne Pursuivant and later as Rouge Dragon.

-His son, Sir Thomas Tyndall, was admitted to the Order of the Bath following the coronation of Queen Anne Boleyn.
+His son, Sir Thomas Tyndall, was admitted to the Order of the Bath following the coronation of Queen Anne.
 Through marriage to the Felstead family, he became co-heir to the Barony of Scales, the daughter of the last Baron Scales having died without issue.
 He shared this distinction with the then Earl of Oxford.